nickjung0526/Gymflation-Project/README.md

 ## Gymflation Project (WIP)
-I'm personally interested how gym and social media correlate, particularly in how much revenue gym oriented companies have amassed since the rise of social media influence.
-How much did they make since it surged online?
-How popular has it gotten?
-I want to know!
+I'm personally interested in how gym culture and social media correlate, particularly in how much revenue fitness-oriented companies have amassed since the rise of fitness influencers.
+How much did these companies make since gym culture surged online?
+How popular has it actually gotten?
+This project aims to find out by correlating financial data with Google Trends search volume.

-## How It's Made
+## Tech Stack
+**Tech used**: Python, Pandas, Jupyter Notebook, SEC EDGAR API, Requests, Git/GitHub

+## The Evolution of the Project

+### Phase 1: The PDF Scraping Bottleneck
-**Tech used**: Python, pandas, camelot, CSV, Git/Github This project is currently built as a Python-based financial data extraction pipeline.
-I started by collecting Annual Report PDFs from public fitness and athletic apparel companies, then used Camelot to extract financial tables from specific pages of each report.
-Rather than scraping the entire PDF, I manually identified the pages containing the results of operations to reduce noice from unrelated tables.
+This project initially started by collecting Annual Report (10-K) PDFs from public fitness and athletic apparel companies.
+I used Camelot to extract financial tables from specific pages to reduce noise.

-For the first version, I focused on Under Armour's annual report and extracted key financial metrics such as:
-- net revenues
-- gross profits
-- selling/general/administrative expensives
-- income from operations
-- net income

- After Camelot extracted the table, I used pandas to filter only relevant financial rows, clean accounting-style values such as parantheses for losses, and reshpae the data from a report-style table into a usable analysis-ready format.
+For the first version, I focused on Under Armour's annual report, extracting key metrics like `net revenues`, `gross profit`, and `operating income`.
+After Camelot extracted the table, I used Pandas to clean accounting-style values (like parentheses for losses) and reshape the data.

-Milestone 1: Extracted Under Armour financial metrics from PDF
+### Phase 2: The Pivot to the SEC EDGAR API (Current Architecture)
+I quickly realized two major limitations with the PDF approach:
+1. **Formatting Inconsistencies:** Scraping tables out of 10-K PDFs for multiple different companies across multiple years is an absolute nightmare of formatting inconsistencies.
+2. **Sample Size:** Annual reports only provide one data point per year, which is entirely too small of a sample size to prove any meaningful correlation against highly granular Google Trends data.

+To fix this, I completely rebuilt the extraction pipeline to directly query the **SEC EDGAR API** (`companyfacts` endpoint).

+### How It Works Now
+The current Python/Pandas pipeline automatically extracts **Quarterly (10-Q)** financial data for multiple companies at once.
+Features of the pipeline include:
+* **Dynamic CIK Mapping:** Maps company tickers (like LULU or UAA) to their zero-padded 10-digit SEC Central Index Keys.
+* **Dictionary Fallback System:** SEC XBRL accounting tags are inconsistent (e.g., Under Armour uses `Revenues`, while Lululemon uses `SalesRevenueNet`).
+The script uses a fallback dictionary to dynamically hunt down the correct tags without crashing.
+* TO DO: **Segment Data Filtering:** The script automatically detects and removes nested segment data (e.g., isolating total Deckers revenue from specific HOKA or UGG segments) to prevent double-counting.
+* **Automated Data Cleaning:** Filters exclusively for 10-Q reports, cleans the indexing, and builds a master DataFrame tagged by Ticker, Date, Metric, and Value.

+## Current Milestones
+- [x] Milestone 1: Built master SEC API pipeline to fetch and clean quarterly (10-Q) top-line financial data for target companies.
+- [x] Milestone 2: Implemented dictionary fallback system for inconsistent XBRL tags and filtered out duplicate segment data.
+- [ ] Milestone 3: Transform long-format data to wide-format and calculate key efficiency margins (Gross Margin %, Operating Margin %).
+- [ ] Milestone 4: Import Google Trends data and plot correlations against quarterly revenues.